waltergallegog/SEcubeWallet/index.md

 >People of course choose patterns dictionary words, spatial patterns like _qwerty_, _asdf_ or _zxcvbn_, repeats like _aaaaaaa_, sequences like _abcdef_ or _654321_, or some combination of the above.
 For passwords with uppercase letters, odds are its the first letter thats uppercase.
 Numbers and symbols are often predictable as well: _l33t_ speak (3 for e, 0 for o, @ or 4 for a), years, dates, zip codes, and so on.
 As a result, simplistic strength estimation gives bad advice.
 Without checking for common patterns, the practice of encouraging numbers and symbols means encouraging passwords that might only be slightly harder for a computer to crack, and yet frustratingly harder for a human to remember. _xkcd_ nailed it.

+#### [](#header-4)zxcvbn and Qt integration
+First of all, we modified the _zxcvbn makefile_, to remove the unnecessary files and to understand how to proceed with the integration.
+It is necessary to compile said makefile in order to generate the _dictionary_ used for passwords comparisons and entropy estimation.
+When we realized integration of the makefile with Qt was really cumbersome because Qt uses a qmake instead of a regular make, we decided to generate the source dictionary offline.
+Having the source dictionary ready, we included and modified the files _zxcvbn.cpp_ and _zxcvbn.h_ into our project.
+The modifications were necessary to use C++ libraries instead of C libraries.
+Finally, with the files already integrated on the project, we just had to use function _ZxcvbnMatch(password)_ to estimate the entropy and give the user a metric about how strong their password is.

 # [](#header-1)Implementation

 The basic idea behind our project is: We use the SEfile APIs to encrypt a file containing the passwords the user wants to protect.
 Said file is encrypted by the SEcube device connected to the computer, and can only be decrypted later if the same device is connected.
 The encryption/decryption can be done in any computer where an appropriate version of Qt is installed.